 App Store Connect analytics can be powerful, but only when teams stop reading metrics as isolated scoreboards.
-Impressions, product page views, and conversion rate are useful because they describe a funnel, not because any single number is inherently decisive.
+Impressions, product page views, conversion rate, installs, retention and proceeds are useful because they describe a funnel, not because any single number is inherently decisive.

-The right way to use these metrics is to connect them to acquisition quality, listing performance, and what changed in the product or the market.
+The right way to use these metrics is to connect them to acquisition quality, listing performance, keyword rankings, ratings, pricing, release timing and what changed in the product or the market.

 Impressions tell you that the app was shown, product page views tell you that users actually reached the listing, and conversion rate tells you how efficiently the listing turns attention into installs.
 Those are related but distinct stages.